This post may contain some affiliate links which means we can earn commission at no extra cost to you.

-Definitely check out Saint Marija bay on one of the days as it is much more tranquil and peaceful than the Blue Lagoon (party central).
-Unless you want to sunbathe and drink then Blue Lagoon is the ultimate bet.
+Definitely check out Saint Marija bay on one of the days as it is much more tranquil and peaceful than the Blue Lagoon (party central)!
+However, if you want to sunbathe and drink all day, then Blue Lagoon is the ultimate bet.

 - Extremely peaceful in the mornings and evenings